bitcoin-0/btc0/political/us/democratic.md

 public infrastructure and safeguard our country against attack.

-The vast downsides of this technology vastly outweigh any potential upside and many citizens in both my profession and our consistency believe that this these problems can only be solved with strong regulation.
+The vast downsides of this technology vastly outweigh any potential upside and many citizens in both my profession and our constituency believe that this these problems can only be solved with strong regulation.

 New laws and regulation are needed are needed reign in these financial products